BNAC MRI Fellowship

 Imaging fellowship structure

+Given the COVID-19 pandemic, BNAC offers remote MRI fellowship for which the fellow does not need to physically join BNAC, but the fellowship can be executed remotely.
 The term for the fellowship is six, twelve or twenty-four months, with a time requirement of 40 hours per week at the Buffalo Neuroimaging Analysis Center.
 The time frame is partitioned into two segments:

 - Months 1-3: Up to one month is allotted to permit Fellows to familiarize themselves with the hardware and, particularly, the software they use for their projects.
 Particularly important are the fundamentals of software management in UNIX and Linux.